liufei2008/LGUI_Document_Source/LGUI/ReleaseNotes/v3/index.md

+## 3.1.4
+#### NewFeature:
+Officially support MacOSX and IOS!
+Add *SetCanvas* blueprint function for LGUIRenderTargetGeometry.
+#### Fix:
+Fix linux compile error.
+Fix black screen on android with vulkan, caused by wrong RenderTargetActions.
+Fix UIText and UISprite atlas packing error in some specific case, which can result in misplaced text character or sprite.
+Fix PostProcess clip error.
+#### Modify:
+Strip K2Node from LGUIEditor to LGUIK2Nodes module.

 ## 3.1.3
 #### NewFeature:
 LGUICanvas RenderTarget mode now production ready!
 With LGUIRenderTargetGeometrySource and LGUIRenderTargetInteraction components, we can make curved UI for VR!